Tripp Suitcases and Luggage

 Holiday 8

 Tripp’s most popular line.
 Lightweight hard shell cases in various colours, with four spinner wheels and a telescopic handle.
-The shell is ABS plastic – not the toughest material, but light and adequate for typical travel.
+The shell is polypropylene – tough, lightweight, and more durable than ABS.
+The medium size is expandable for extra packing space.

 Sizes available: Cabin, medium, large